 Tissue Paper Pumpkin Art – Using tissue paper, liquid glue, and a mini pumpkin, create a piece of art!
 Using a paintbrush, paint the liquid glue all over the mini pumpkin and then add pieces or ripped or cut tissue paper.
 Then, paint more glue on top and let dry for a colorful pumpkin!

 Pumpkin Bowling – Grab a few water bottles and some pumpkins for this fun game.
-Set up the water bottle “pins” and invite your preschooler to roll the pumpkin towards the pins.
+Set up the water bottle “pins” and invite your preschooler to roll the pumpkin toward the pins.
 Strike!

 Playdough Pumpkins – Get some orange playdough and make fun pumpkin faces!
 Or create colorful pumpkins on a long green vine.
 Be creative!